jonasmcferreira/whiteiron/jhed-wasteland/mechanics.md

 Investigation Check DC 16, on a sucess roll on scavanged supplies table (to be built)

+## Growth

+Each village/town will have some default growth conditions.
+These are mechanics to represent what players can do to improve or destabilize these areas.
+Every change should come with a new conflict, these should not be perceived as an exhaustive list, but just a suggestion on how to handle the village growths without overthinking

 ## Cold Exposure (simplified)

 No source of heat? level of exhaustion gained